i621148/auto_hosts/README.md

 Now we have stuff to do.
 We can't be log stalking every ip address on our home networks.
 There can be easily a hundred IoT devices on the average home network.
 I wrote this program because dynamic MAC addresses have taken the fun out of using Pi-hole and diligently observing what is doing what on your network.

-Visit site below and sign up for API key https://macaddress.io/api
+Visit site below and sign up for free API key https://macaddress.io/api

 Replace                  xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your key from macaddress.io/api